Introduction / History

-The Khangar are endogamous.
+The Khangar are endogamous, marrying partners from the same group.
 Marriages are arranged by relatives.
 Adult marriages happen more now but child marriages are common in Rajasthan.
 Marriage is from twelve to twenty for boys and from ten to sixteen for girls.
 Polygamy does not happen often.
 Marriage ceremonies are done in the home of the bride by a Brahmin priest and the couples live with the family of the husband or nearby.
 Dowry is preferred.
 Divorce is acceptable from either the man or the woman.
 Divorcees and the bereaved can marry again.
 If a married woman elopes, the man she eloped with has to pay compensation to the husband.
 Only males receive an inheritance.
 Money can be saved for an unmarried daughter.
 The eldest son succeeds his father as leader of the home.
 Women are lower than men and take part in domestic, religious social and money matters.
 The Khagar have traditional caste councils called Jati Panchayats.
 They deal with lesser civil and criminal matters.

 What are Their Beliefs?